 Now that you have the network controller set up, the rest becomes easy.
 Each of the PBS Professional machines are set up the same way.
 This is one reason why PBS Professional is easy to deploy.
-We were able to install and configure all the machines in our virtual test cluster in slightly more than an hour.
-If the process was automated, it would take only minutes.
 The next steps should be performed for each machine in the cluster (4 times total).